 The world-building is pretty decent on the magic front but definitely assumes that you know things like what a boys school is.
 The characters are very well developed but the world a step away from them is sparsely sketched at best, and it's a very character-driven story.
 I liked how focused it felt, and it was nice to have a story about teens who attend school that wasn't desperate for me to know what happened in each one of their classes, or exactly what Adam does at his job after school.
 It's a particular vibe and I enjoyed how it worked out here.
 When it does focus in on a location it paints it in vibrant detail, I'm thinking particularly of the grove.
 Each space is described based on how it feels to be there and secondarily on how it appears, which suited the increasingly magical bent of the story.

 I'm definitely going to read the next book, I need to see what happens next for them.

-CW for ableism (brief), sexism, grief, mental illness, vomit, suicide attempt (backstory), child abuse, domestic abuse (graphic), gun violence, violence (graphic), murder, parental death (backstory), death.
+CW for ableism (brief), cursing, sexism, classism, grief, mental illness, alcohol, vomit, excrement (brief), blood, suicide attempt (backstory), child abuse, domestic abuse (graphic), gun violence, violence (graphic), injury detail, murder, child death (backstory), parental death (backstory), death.